visipedia/iwildcam_comp/readme.md

 By downloading Wildlife Conservation Society data or iWildCam Remote Sensing data you agree to the terms in the [Community Data License Agreement (CDLA)](https://cdla.io/permissive-1-0/).

-By downloading iNaturalist data you agree to the terms outlined by [iNaturalist](https://github.com/visipedia/inat_comp).
+By downloading iNaturalist data you agree to the terms outlined by [iNaturalist](https://www.inaturalist.org/pages/terms).

 ### Acknowledgements

-Data is primarily provided by the Wildlife Conservation Society (WCS), iNaturalist, and Microsoft AI for Earth.
+Data is primarily provided by the Wildlife Conservation Society (WCS), iNaturalist, the U.S. Geological Survey, and Microsoft AI for Earth.